shackbarth/xtuple/README.md

 businesses of all sorts, even services-based companies, run their operations on our open-source core.

-We're always happy for people to use xTuple as a launching point for their own projects, whether or not you have a commercial relationship with us.
+We're always happy when people use xTuple as a launching point for their own projects, whether or not you have a commercial relationship with us.

 ### Why you might be interested in hacking on our software